 You can use a public cloud (such as Amazon Web Services) or one that is private to your company.
 Consider any concerns your organization may have about exfiltration, or unauthorized transfer of personal or company data to a cloud-based resource.

 Access control in your lab environment should mirror your production environment.
-See About configuring role-based user access in Securing Splunk Enterprise for details.
-See Role-based data management best practices for tips on how to fine tune your user access model.
+See Securing Splunk Enterprise for details.
+See Managing data based on role for tips on how to fine tune your user access model.

 Getting data into your lab

-When you first set up your lab, you can start with sample data from Splunk.
-For sample data, see Upload the tutorial data in the Splunk Search Tutorial.
+When you set up your lab, you can start with sample data from Splunk.
+For sample data, see Upload the tutorial data.
 You can also use the

 _internal index, which has logs about your own instance.
-Once you have your lab set up, however, use one of the other methods listed below so you can test your product features on data that closer simulates reality.
+After you have your lab set up, however, use one of the other methods listed below so you can test your product features on data that more closely simulates reality.

 If you don't want to connect directly to a production indexer, you can use the export feature in Splunk to get a sample of raw events.
 Export data as raw events so you can experiment with defining the source type.
 You can also use a semi-structured format, such as JSON or XML.
-For information about exporting data, see Export data using Splunk Web in the Splunk Search Manual.
+For information about exporting data, see Export data using Splunk Web.

 You can point to existing indexers, including those in your production environment.
 It is possible to have a many-to-many relationship between search heads and indexers (or index clusters).
-For information about connecting to production non-clustered indexers, see Add search peers to the search head in the Distributed Search Manual.
-For information about connecting to production indexer clusters, see Enable the search head in Managing Indexers and Clusters of Indexers.
+For information about connecting to production non-clustered indexers, see Add search peers to the search head.
+For information about connecting to production indexer clusters, see Enable the search head.
 Before proceeding with this option, consider the impact this will have on the environment.

 If you are using your lab for an indexer-heavy workload, connecting to production indexers may not be the best solution.

-Configure a license master and set up a license slave for your lab.
-This will ensure that your lab is stable and persistent, and has all the functionality available to it that is available in production.
-See Configure a license slave in the Splunk Enterprise Admin Manual.
+Configure a license manager and set up a license peer for your lab.
+This ensures that your lab is stable and persistent, and has all the functionality that is available in production.
+See Configure a license peer.